 Perl 6, like many other languages, uses the class keyword to introduce a new class.
-Anything inside of the block that follows is part of the class definition.
-You may place arbitrary code there, just as you can with any other block, but classes commonly contain declarations.
-The example code includes declarations relating to state (attributes, introduced through the has keyword) and behavior (methods, through the method keyword).
+The block that follows may contain arbitrary code, just as with any other block, but classes commonly contain state and behavior declarations.
+The example code includes attributes (state), introduced through the has keyword, and behaviors introduced through the method keyword.

-Declaring a class creates a type object, which by default gets installed into the package (just like a variable declared with our scope).
+Declaring a class creates a type object which, by default, is installed into the current package (just like a variable declared with our scope).
 This type object is an "empty instance" of the class.
-You've already seen these.
-For example, types such as Int and Str refer to the type object of one of the Perl 6 built-in classes.
-The example uses the class name Task so that other code can refer to it later, such as to create class instances by calling the new method.
+You've already seen these in previous chapters.
+For example, types such as Int and Str refer to the type object of one of the Perl 6 built- in classes.
+The example above uses the class name Task so that other code can refer to it later, such as to create class instances by calling the new method.